 - Catches when a batter edges the ball to slip or short leg.

-How to Bowl a Googly Like a Pro
+How to Bowl a Googly

 Bowling a googly requires a combination of grip, wrist position, and precise body movement.
 Here’s a step-by-step breakdown to help you master it.